 The Internship Preparation Seminar will enhance students’ professional and career development through:

-- Learning key and core personal insights through self-assessment, self-reflection and goal setting
+- Learning key insights through self-assessment and goal setting

-- Compiling and developing a résumé that will get you noticed
+- Compiling and developing an effective professional résumé

-- Writing an important but neglecting document: the cover letter
+- Writing an important but neglected document: the cover letter

-- Developing networks of informational and career-related contacts using LinkedIn
+- Cultivating a network of career-related contacts using LinkedIn

 - Critical thinking and problem-solving skills

-- Character attributes such as integrity, ethical conduct, and respect for diversity
+- Developing character attributes: integrity, ethical conduct, and respect for diversity

-- Be open: to new ideas and focused constructive criticism, both from your peers and from the instructor
+- Be open to new ideas: both from your peers and from the instructor

 Since this is a blended course (i.e., some of the sessions may or will be offered online), there should be no reason not to complete all sessions and required assignments.